mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

   4. All coordinates are interpreted relative to the parent compartment, i.e. the point (0 μm, 0 μm, 0 μm) refers to the end point of the previous compartment.
 Most of the time, the first element of the coordinate specification is therefore 0 μm, to continue a section where the previous one ended.
 However, it can be convenient to use a value different from 0 μm for sections connecting to the [`Soma`](../reference/brian2.spatialneuron.morphology.Soma.html#brian2.spatialneuron.morphology.Soma "brian2.spatialneuron.morphology.Soma") to make them (visually) connect to a point on the sphere surface instead of the center of the sphere.

-## Creating a spatially extended neuron
+## Creating a spatially extended neuron

 A [`SpatialNeuron`](../reference/brian2.spatialneuron.spatialneuron.SpatialNeuron.html#brian2.spatialneuron.spatialneuron.SpatialNeuron "brian2.spatialneuron.spatialneuron.SpatialNeuron") is a spatially extended neuron.
 It is created by specifying the morphology as a [`Morphology`](../reference/brian2.spatialneuron.morphology.Morphology.html#brian2.spatialneuron.morphology.Morphology "brian2.spatialneuron.morphology.Morphology") object, the equations for transmembrane currents, and optionally the specific membrane capacitance `Cm` and intracellular resistivity `Ri`: